-Successful scholarship applicants will receive a letter of offer which details the scholarship benefits and payment timing.
-If you do not wish to accept a scholarship you are offered, you should advise us immediately in writing.
+Successful scholarship applicants will receive an email detailing the scholarship benefits and payment timing.
+If you do not wish to accept a scholarship that you have been offered, you should advise us immediately in writing.

 Your scholarships details may be passed on to your school, donors or partner organization (where applicable).
 If you do not wish for your details to be passed on, you must advise the Foundation in writing.

 PEF reserves the right to change the title of the scholarship awarded depending on funding contributions from external parties.
 If the funding level or eligibility changes, PEF will advise the recipient before changing any details but name changes can occur without notice.

 If a scholarship applicant is offered a different scholarship to the one they applied for, this will be considered instead of, rather than in addition to, the original scholarship.
 PEF will only issue one scholarship per applicant per year.

 The method of payment will be detailed in your email of offer.
 In most cases, scholarship payments for school students are made via the student’s school.
 Students must meet with their Principal to discuss how the scholarship funds are to be spent.
 The Foundation is not liable for any payment that may be withheld by schools.

 Higher education students (e.g. university, TAFE or CIT) receiving scholarships will receive payment directly.

 At the end of each academic year for the duration of your scholarship you will be asked to provide a report detailing how the scholarship funds have been spent.
 It is the responsibility of the scholarship recipient to provide this report to the Foundation by the specified time.
 Failure to return reports by the specified time may result in future payments being withheld.